vipulgupta2048/dcos-universe/README.md

 ![aqua-db](./images/aqua4.0-dcos-dbname.png)

-You should set up persistent storage on the 'storage' section in left hand menu.
+You should set up persistent storage on the 'storage' section in left-hand menu.

 Click 'Review and Install' and then 'Install' to deploy the database.